Outer-Wilds-New-Horizons/new-horizons/README.md

 ![Latest release date](https://img.shields.io/github/release-date/xen-42/outer-wilds-new-horizons)
 [![Build](https://github.com/xen-42/outer-wilds-new-horizons/actions/workflows/build.yaml/badge.svg)](https://github.com/xen-42/outer-wilds-new-horizons/actions/workflows/build.yaml)

-_Do you want to create planets using New Horizons?_ Then check out our [website](https://nh.outerwildsmods.com/) for all our documentation!
+_Do you want to create your own story mod using New Horizons?_ Then check out our [website](https://nh.outerwildsmods.com/) for all our documentation!

 If you want to see examples of what NH can do check out the [examples add-on](https://github.com/xen-42/ow-new-horizons-examples) or [real solar system add-on](https://github.com/xen-42/outer-wilds-real-solar-system).